Purple954/housing-ai-platform/README.md

 # Housing Retrofit AI Platform

 An end-to-end data engineering and machine learning platform that analyses UK EPC (Energy Performance Certificate) data to identify properties with the highest retrofit potential — predicting energy efficiency gains, cost savings, and CO2 reductions using a multimodal AI model.

-Built as a portfolio project targeting the KTP Associate / Data Engineer role at CARA EPS Limited (University of Salford).

 ---